Samburu Game

 Samburu

-Ngiro River in the dry northern reaches of Kenya.
+of the Ewaso Ngiro River in the dry northern reaches

-It is a hot and arid area characterized by a parched
+of Kenya.
+It is a hot and arid area characterized

-landscape of hills and plains.
-The presence, however,
+by a parched landscape of hills and plains.

-of the river - and its shady trees - attracts plenty
+presence, however, of the river - and its shady trees

-surrounding savannah plains trek to the water.
-Lion,
+from the surrounding savannah plains trek to the water.

 leopard and cheetah are also quite easy to spot, thanks